suryateja010/openshift-may-2024/Day1/README.md

 - kubelet keeps monitoring the status of the container running on the local node and reports the status on a heart-beat like periodic fashion to the API Server

 #### Controller Managers
-- it is a collection of many controller
+- it is a collection of many controllers
 - Examples
   - Deployment Controller
   - ReplicaSet Controller